-As the leaves begin to change colour, and the temperature continues to drop, now is the perfect time to get some fresh air and exercise while enjoying all of the beautiful trails that London, Ontario has to offer!
+As the leaves begin to change colour and the temperature continues to drop, now is the perfect time to get some fresh air and exercise while enjoying all of the beautiful trails that London, Ontario has to offer!
 Round up your spouse, the kids or the dog and head out the door to check out some of these breathtaking trails while they are at their prettiest!

 Located in the west end of the city and tucked away behind the hustle and bustle of Oxford Street, Sifton Bog is your nature getaway within steps of the city!
-The bog features a winding boardwalk that leads you through the Environmentally Sensitive Area (ESA), and finishes at a viewing platform extending into Redmond’s Pond, making it an ideal spot for family photos, or your next Instagram post!
-This is a relatively short hike, stretching only 0.8 kilometers, making it a great spot to take young ones.
+The bog features a winding boardwalk that leads you through the Environmentally Sensitive Area (ESA) and finishes at a viewing platform extending into Redmond’s Pond, making it an ideal spot for family photos, or your next Instagram post!
+This is a relatively short hike, stretching only 0.8 kilometres, making it a great spot to take young ones.
 Cap off the day with a treat from Hey Cupcake! located just a few minutes down the road.

 Done a 20Km on Thames Valley river trail . . .
 Get Outdoors, Stay Wild?? . . .
 LIVE, BREATHE, EXPLORE?? #outdoorlife #explorecanada #exploreontario #livelovecanada #imagesofcanada #canadasworld #travelontario #yathrakal #outside_project #outdoorshare #fun #laketrails #fanshaweconservationarea #fanshawelaketrail #thamesvalleyriverwalk

 Arguably one of London’s biggest hidden gems, hiking through Kains Woods Trail is a great way to spend a fall afternoon.
 Tightly hugging along the banks of the Thames River, this trail is a gorgeous yet slightly challenging hike as hikers climb up and down the banks of the river.
-The 5.8 kilometer stretch of trail is quite secluded, making it a peaceful getaway to enjoy the beautiful fall setting it provides.
+The 5.8 kilometre stretch of trail is quite secluded, making it a peaceful getaway to enjoy the beautiful fall setting it provides.

 Coming to London from out of town?
 This hike is located conveniently just minutes from the 401 and offers guests a scenic treat!
-The trail stretches 5.6 kilometers through the wilderness, offering gorgeous views of multiple ponds throughout the duration of the hike.
-Westminster Ponds is also home to The Meeting Tree, a 675 year old tree and one of just three heritage trees in the City!
+The trail stretches 5.6 kilometres through the wilderness, offering gorgeous views of multiple ponds throughout the duration of the hike.
+Westminster Ponds is also home to The Meeting Tree, a 675-year-old tree and one of just three heritage trees in the City!
 If you’re visiting during regular business hours and looking for more information on London including where to eat or stay, be sure to check out the Tourism London Welcome Centre located right beside the trails.